bitcoin-api/bitcoin-api-full-stack/README.md

 * Can configure the lowest possible fees (blockchain fee only on withdraw)
 * Quick to set up
 * Extremely scalable
-* Highly economical operation fees
+* Highly economical operational fees
 * Very robust security